-It’s a great alternative to a traditional cream cheese frosting, but of course you could always swap it out for a regular butter based cream cheese frosting instead if you prefer.
+The whipped cream cheese frosting without butter is a great alternative to a traditional cream cheese frosting, but of course you could always swap it out for a regular butter based cream cheese frosting instead if you prefer.

-It’s also super easy to customize this carrot cake to your own tastes – I love adding nuts and raisins to mine because I love that extra texture.
+It’s also super easy to customize this carrot cake traybake to your own tastes – I love adding nuts and raisins to mine because I love that extra texture.
 Raisins are lovely little flavor bombs of sweetness and the earthy walnuts really complement the carrot, but the cake tastes just as good without the add-ins if that’s how you prefer it!

 There’s also no pineapple in this recipe.
 This carrot cake is so moist and full of flavor already that I don’t think it needs it.

-Another thing I love about carrot cake is that it can be as fancy or simple as you like.
+Another thing I love about this carrot cake traybake is that it can be as fancy or simple as you like.
 If you’re feeling fancy you can color some frosting and pipe little carrots to decorate.
 Or keep it simple like I did with crushed walnuts and store bought candy carrot decorations.

 Honestly, I think the hardest part of this cake is grating the carrots!
 I did it by hand with a box grater because I was too lazy to haul out my food processor (that thing is ancient and HEAVY!)